elik21/Basketball/README.md

 # Basketball
-This app is created for people who want to make tournaments or single basketball games. the app includes:
+This app is created for people who want to make tournaments or single basketball games.<br />
+the app includes:
 1. Basketball  game countdown timer clock for 4 quarters.<br />
 Option to start,stop, resume,restart clock.